 We tend to supply barcodes in EAN-13 format.
-While we can supply in either EAN-13 or UPC-A formats, EAN-13 is more common worldwide and the majority of retailers prefer this.
+While we can supply in either EAN-13 or UPC-A formats, EAN-13 is more common worldwide.
+The majority of retailers prefer EAN-13.
 In some cases, a retailer may insist on a UPC-A 12 digit barcode.
 Our EAN-13 barcodes are easy to turn into 12 digit barcodes by simply removing the leading ‘0’.
-In this case the barcodes will scan in exactly the same way (as the bars are still identical), but the barcode will only have 12 digits, which will work for the retailers system.
+In this case the barcodes will scan in exactly the same way but the barcode will only have 12 digits, which will work for the retailers system.

-Please see below for an example of this:
+Please see below for an example of barcode formats.
+The bars are identical.

 Why this occurs?